-In 2020, I gave a guest lecture in the course Canberra Computer Science Enrichment (organized by Dr. Josh Milthorpe from the ANU), a voluntary program for high school students to look into interesting topics taught at the ANU.
-The lecture covered a practical hands-on introduction into classical planning, where students had so model a simple planning domain.
+In 2020 and in 2022, I gave guest lectures in the course Canberra Computer Science Enrichment, a voluntary program for high school students to look into interesting topics taught at the ANU.
+The lecture covered a practical hands-on introduction into classical planning and PDDL (a description language for classical planning problems), where students had so model a simple planning domain.
 Slides.
 Hands-on material.
+Video recording.

 In November 2017, I was invited to discuss the potentials and risks of AI in a so-called Junior Science Working Group of a high school in Fulda, Germany, in a plenum discussion together with other experts on the field (Prof. Dr. Gepperth, Prof. Dr. Winzerling, and Dr. Quarch).
 (The school's news report has been taken offline after approx. 3 years.)